Mariojt72/Mariojt72.github.io/index.md

   </figcaption>
 </figure>

 ---

 ### 🍎 [Tech4Diet – Explainable 3D Human Body Modeling](https://github.com/Tech4DLab)

-**Tech4Diet** is a project that develops a system to measure the physical **evolution** of the **human body** during specific treatments by leveraging state-of-the-art **computer vision** technologies.
-The system uses **3D images** captured **over time**, thereby incorporating a **fourth dimension**.
-The result is a precise analysis that is highly valuable for both weight-loss treatments and muscle development programs.
-The last project actualization focused on the **analysis and prediction of human body evolution** during dietary or physical treatments.
+**Tech4Diet** is a research project focused on the **analysis and prediction of human body evolution** during dietary or physical treatments using state-of-the-art **computer vision** techniques.

 The system leverages **3D body reconstructions captured over time**, enabling **4D modeling** of shape changes.
-By combining computer vision and machine learning techniques, Tech4Diet provides:
+By combining computer vision and machine learning, Tech4Diet provides:
 - precise quantification of body shape evolution,
 - interpretable analysis of morphological changes,
 - and predictive insights for **weight-loss and muscle development programs**.